Selectively strong coupling MoS$_2$ excitons to a metamaterial at room temperature: RESULTS AND DISCUSSION

 \subsection{HYPERBOLIC METAMATERIAL}

-The HMM is fabricated as per an earlier work from our group\cite{Yadav2020}, by growing silver nanowires in a porous aluminum oxide film, through electrochemical deposition.(supporting material S1) The fabricated metamaterial undergoes OTT and transforms from a lossy dielectric medium to hyperbolic dispersive medium.
-The transition shown in figure 2(a), is calculated according to Effective Medium Theory(EMT) approximation\cite{Shekhar2014} of HMM, with silver metal filling fraction 0.15.
+The HMM is fabricated as per an earlier work from our group\cite{Yadav2020}, by growing silver nanowires in a porous aluminum oxide film, through electrochemical deposition. (supporting material S1) The HMM is characterised by scanning electron microscopy (SEM) and atomic force microscopy (AFM), as shown in Fig. 1.
+The metamaterial undergoes OTT and transforms from a lossy dielectric medium to hyperbolic dispersive medium.
+The transition shown in Fig. 2(a), is calculated according to effective medium theory (EMT) approximation\cite{Shekhar2014} of HMM, with silver metal filling fraction 0.15.
 The absorption coefficient of a system is directly proportional to differential reflectivity (supporting material S4).
-The unpolarised white light dR spectra of HMM are measured and shown in figure 2(b).
+The unpolarised white light differential reflection (dR) spectra of HMM are measured and shown in Fig. 2(b).
 The OTT of HMM is seen as a smooth transition\cite{Krishnamoorthy2012}, which is attributed to the losses in HMM.

 The HMM dR spectra has a broad feature between 1.9 eV and 2.1 eV.
-To find out the critical point, where transition occurs, the first order derivative of measured dR is plotted in 2(d).
+To find out the critical point, where transition occurs, the first order derivative of measured dR is shown in the inset of Fig. 2(b).
 The critical point is at 2.1003 eV $\pm$ 0.8 meV, which is in good agreement with the calculated EMT transition point 2.1378 eV.
 So the EMT description of HMM is accurate.
-From a theoretical perspective, the light free space wavelength (in this paper $\lambda_o>$ 500nm) is much larger than the diameter(50 nm) of the silver nanowire.
+From a theoretical perspective, the light free space wavelength (in this paper $\lambda_o>$ 500nm) is much larger than the period (133 nm) of the unit cell.
 So the HMM should behave as an effective medium, which is what we see in dR spectra.
-The monolayer MoS$_2$ has three luminescent excitons\cite{Steven2013, Marcos2015} namely, A(about 1.8 eV),B(at 2.0 eV) and C(at 2.8 eV).
+The monolayer MoS$_2$ has three luminescent excitons\cite{Steven2013, Marcos2015} namely, A (about 1.8 eV),B (at 2.0 eV) and C (at 2.8 eV).
 The C exciton is not useful for coupling, as it is in elliptical dispersive region of HMM.